 Having youth present but with no clear role

 Assigning to youth tasks that adults do not want to do

-Having youth make appearances without training
+Having youth make appearances and doing work without previous training

 Having only one youth on a board or council

-There are different ways to approach a relationship between youth and adults;
+There are different ways to approach a relationship between youth and adults:

 Youth as Objects: Adults know what is best for young people and control situations in which they allow youth to be involved in.